 As I was asked to present a topic, I elected to talk about travel.
 Here is the script of my “Why travel” speech:

-These days we can see photos of the most remote countries and beautiful places in the world in one click on our computer, on television, in magazines and of course on all social medias.
-So why travel?
-Why bother with the airlines and the airports?
-Why not just sit in front on your television and look at the world through a screen?
+These days we can see photos of the most remote countries and beautiful places in the world on our computer, on television, in magazines and of course on all social medias.
+Why not just stay home and see the world from our sofa?
+Why travel?

 Because looking at a screen doesn’t touch our heart as much as travel does.
 Travel is an experience which moves us.
 Many people will tell you that it changed their life, me first.
-Since my first trip to the Himalayas, I started to question my way of living and working, compared to the ones of the local people I encountered.
+Since my first trip to the Himalayas, I started to question my way of living and working, inspired by cultures I discovered and people I encountered.

 Furthermore, there is now scientific data proving that people who travel are healthier.
 They are at lesser risk for heart attacks, their stress diminishes, their creativity increases, so does their happiness.
 Fun is a big part of travel and making new friends on the road is not unusual.
 Travel is also a vacation from our daily routines and habits.
-Our senses are highly stimulated: new sights, smells, sounds, tastes etc. We are invited to open our minds and hearts to something different as well as revive our sense of awe while soaking in our present experience.
+Our senses are highly stimulated: new sights, smells, sounds or tastes.
+We are invited to open our minds and hearts to something different as well as revive our sense of awe while soaking in a new experience.
 All these elements benefit our health and well-being.

 While traveling, we quickly learn that we, human beings, have very similar needs: family, love, health, work, food, education.
 We celebrate, we grieve, and even without words, we can communicate.
 A few years ago, I spent an entire afternoon with a little girl in Yara Gara, Mustang, Nepal, as I was staying at her house.
-Tsering and I smiled at each other, made gestures, walked and laughed, a day I will never forget.
-As travelers, we are ambassadors of our country beyond politics because we communicate human to human.
-We are more likely to pause and simply greet another human being.
+Tsering did not speak English nor did I speak Nepali.
+But we smiled at each other, made gestures, walked and laughed, a day I will never forget.
+As travelers, we are ambassadors of our country beyond politics because we communicate person to person.
+During a trip, we are more likely to pause and simply greet another human being than in our busy life.
 We take more time to listen and hopefully learn to bring these habits home.

 “Once a year, go to a place you have never been before” says the Dalai Lama.

-Whether to a far away country or to a new area in USA, whether on foot, by car, boat or airplane, travel stimulates our curiosity, enhances our health and contributes to peace in the world .
-When we travel, we come home with forever memories and an inspiration to re-create ourselves, which may inspire people around us as well.”
+Whether to a far away country or to a new area in USA, whether by foot, car, boat or airplane, travel stimulates our curiosity, enhances our health and contributes to peace in the world .
+When we travel, we come home with forever memories and an inspiration to re-create ourselves, which may inspire people around us as well.

 What are your reasons to travel?